Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 We have already shown that the shopping experience is poor due to the lack of critical diamond information.
 At times, it’s just confusing, such as this odd piece of detailed information.

 No, it’s not a wedding band.
 It’s diamond stud earrings.
-Diamonds Direct could have used the space to tell us the lab diamond cut grade.
+Diamonds Direct could have used the space to tell us the lab-cut grade.

 The checkout process at Diamonds Direct is pretty straightforward and as expected.
-Shipping is not calculated until you enter your shipping information, but as we’ll learn in the next section of our Diamonds Direct review, we were actually positively surprised!
+Shipping isn’t calculated until you enter your shipping information, but, as we’ll learn in the next section of our Diamonds Direct review, we were actually pleasantly surprised!

 But first, let’s look at the lab diamond engagement ring buying experience.